xiao-zy19/stream/README.md

 # Stream

-Zhenyu Xiao, Haobin Zhou, Yimeng Xu, and Emma
+Zhenyu Xiao, Haobin Zhou, Yimeng Xu, and Emma Cardenas

 We are a group of students from Johns Hopkins University.
 We are working on a project focusing on **Track patient recovery in real-time by processing streaming data** in the course Biomedical Data Design.